Don’t Get Caught in the RAC Trap: Effective April 1, 2013 Manual Medical Review = Recovery Auditors (RACs).

 Post-payment Review States:In the 39 remaining states, the RACs will conduct immediate postpayment review.
 The MAC will flag the claims that over the $3700 threshold and request additional documentation be sent to the RAC, but also pay the claim.
 The Recovery Auditor will conduct postpayment review and will notify the MAC of the payment decision.
 Again, the normal CMS appeals process and rights apply in the RAC program.

-The RAC Prepayment Review Demonstration began last August with specific targeted hospital DRGs to be phased in for review in states where there is demonstrated potential for high fraud and abuse.
+The RAC Prepayment Review Demonstration began in August 2012 with specific targeted hospital DRGs to be phased in for review in states where there is demonstrated potential for high fraud and abuse.
 CMS has not provided additional clarification to the provider community if the current Recovery Auditor Statement of Work (SOW) includes directives for additional review issues in the demonstration program.
 Stay tuned.

 2010: RAC Demand Letters in the Mail

 In 2010 Rehab providers were in receipt of Demand Letters in Region A (Region C addressed this in 2009) and other regions for the billing of untimed codes in units greater than 1 (one).
 The Recovery Audit Contractors for Region C (Connolly Healthcare) Region D (HealthDataInsights) and Region B (CGI) have all posted the CMS approved issue of Region A (DCS) untimed Codes for automated review.
 Further tips on managing the issue of untimed codes should help you gain further insight into the issue of untimed codes and what you can do to prepare yourself.